lnis-uofu/OpenFPGA/docs/source/dev_manual/regression_tests.rst

 Run a Test
 ----------

+.. note:: Make sure you have compiled OpenFPGA and set up your environment before reaching this step.
+See details in :ref:`getting_started_tutorials`.

 To run a regression test, users can execute a shell script (assume you are under the root directory of the project), for example,

 ```